tani/papyrus/README.md

 # Papyrus

-A literate programming tool for	Common Lisp.
+A literate programming tool for Common Lisp + Markdown / Org mode / POD

 ## About This Project